 Gearing up for new work

-In the United States, Mica Nyugen Worthy (@), an attorney with Cranfill Sumner & Hartzog LLP (@) in Charlotte, North Carolina, published an article today analyzing the Investor-State Dispute Settlement (ISDS) regime within TPP.
+In the United States, Mica Nguyen Worthy (@MicaNWorthy), an attorney with Cranfill Sumner & Hartzog LLP (@cshlaw) in Charlotte, North Carolina, published an article today analyzing the Investor-State Dispute Settlement (ISDS) regime within TPP.
 And international law firm Dechert LLP also wrote about the deal in the wake of the agreement announcement.

 Notably, Ernst & Young’s Michael Ang told Han that: “We expect the TPP to create significant opportunities for our clients to expand into new markets which would open up opportunities for EY to support their expansion more generally”.